A Blossom in the Desert – Matthew 11

 And streams in the desert.
 Isaiah 35:5-6 (NKJV)

 This new, divine kingdom would be wonderful, but would not come easily or without a fight.
-It and its heralds would suffer violent opposition by dark spiritual forces.
-John would soon be beheaded by King Herod but would later appear to Jesus along with Moses on the Mount of Transfiguration.
-Jesus would be brutally beaten and crucified but was raised from the dead to glory by the Father on the third day.
-And while not recorded in the Bible, tradition tells us that Jesus’ prophecy given to the apostle Peter after the resurrection would be fulfilled by Peter’s own crucifixion.
+It’s growth and its heralds would suffer violent opposition by dark spiritual forces.
+John would soon be beheaded by King Herod, but would later appear alongside Jesus, as Elijah, with Moses, on the Mount of Transfiguration.
+Jesus, too, would be brutally beaten and crucified, but He was raised from the dead to glory by the Father, on the third day.
+And while not recorded in the Bible, tradition tells us another of Jesus’ prophecies, given to the apostle Peter after the resurrection, would also be fulfilled by Peter’s own crucifixion.
 As Jesus told Peter:

-Our life on earth is filled with much beauty, joy, and love, but there is also a spiritual battle going on behind the scenes.
-Before the great kingdoms of this world give way to God’s divine eternal kingdom, there will be much resistance offered by God’s opponents, the dark spiritual forces reigned over by Satan.
-Jesus will ultimately prevail over them in great might upon His return, but, until then, we know from the hardships suffered by Jesus, John the Baptist, and the apostle Peter that the enemy means business and will do everything possible to deceive and deflect those who might otherwise choose to enter God’s kingdom through faith in Jesus.
-May the victorious power of God’s divine Light prevail over all darkness in the spiritual desert, and may new buds continue to blossom as believers from every nation come to faith in Christ to join His eternal kingdom.
+Our life on earth is filled with much beauty, joy, and love, but there is also a spiritual battle going on behind the scenes, which may, at times, draw us into a real-life battle.
+Before the great governments of this world give way to God’s eternal kingdom, there will be much resistance offered by God’s opponents, the dark spiritual forces ruled over by Satan.
+Jesus will ultimately prevail over all of them upon His mighty return to earth.
+But, until then, we know from the hardships suffered by Jesus, John the Baptist, the apostle Peter, and many others, that the enemy means business, and will do everything possible to deceive and deflect those who might otherwise choose to enter into God’s kingdom through faith in Christ.

 Reflection

-Father God, lift us up whenever we face discouragement or depression.
-It is so easy for us to believe the lies and deceptions of darkness that tell us we are without worth or value, perhaps because of something we have failed in, or something we have done, or continue to do.
+Father God, do lift us up whenever we face discouragement, opposition, or depression.
+It is so easy for us to believe the lies and deceptions of the enemy that tell us we are without worth or value, perhaps because of something we have done or failed to do.
 This could not be further from the truth – You love and value us so much that Jesus laid down His life on the cross for our eternal salvation with Him.
-You want to free us from any sins or shortcomings that have ensnared us, a sin problem that everyone on earth suffers from in one form or another.
-May You bathe us in Your great love and cleanse and heal us by the power of Your Holy Spirit, poured out so generously for us after Christ’s death and resurrection..
+Your forgiveness flows like water in a desert.Free us from the bondage of any sins or shortcomings that ensnare us.Bathe us in Your warm love, and cleanse and heal us by the power of Your Holy Spirit, poured out for us after Christ’s death and resurrection.
 We ask this in Jesus’ name, Amen.

 10 And His disciples asked Him, saying, “Why then do the scribes say that Elijah must come first?”